Here are a few common questions we receive about The Arboretum.

 No. The Dawes Arboretum will not take in any animals.

 In order to take in wild animals, the law requires a license which The Dawes Arboretum does not have.
-If you have a young or injured wild animal the Ohio Wildlife Center in Columbus will take in the wild animal and nurse it back to health, eventually releasing it back into the wild.
+If you have a young or injured wild animal, contact the Ohio Wildlife Center in Columbus.

 For questions about a wild animal please contact the ODNR Division of Wildlife: 614.265.6300